cksystemsteaching/selfie/grader/README.md

 Create a development branch in your selfie installation and work on your solution of an `<assignment>` (regularly committing, pushing, updating, merging):

 1. Change directory to the root directory of your selfie installation.
-2. Make sure the master branch in your selfie installation is checked out: `git checkout master`
+2. Make sure the main branch in your selfie installation is checked out: `git checkout main`
-3. Create the development branch off the master branch and check it out: `git checkout -b <developmentbranch>`
+3. Create the development branch off the main branch and check it out: `git checkout -b <developmentbranch>`
 4. Work on your solution and use the autograder for feedback.
 Do not change the autograder in any way!
 If you discover a bug, please report it to your teacher.
 5. Commit your changes regularly using `git add` and `git commit` with the commit messages formatted as `"message [assignment]"` which triggers the autograder on the `<assignment>` as [GitHub Action](https://github.com/cksystemsteaching/selfie/actions) on the next push.
 6. Push your changes to your `myselfie` repository on GitHub for backup: `git push -u origin <developmentbranch>`
 7. Update your selfie installation to the latest version of the official selfie repository regularly using the above instructions.
 8. If you fetched and merged updates go back to the `<developmentbranch>`: `git checkout <developmentbranch>`
-9. Merge the updates into your `<developmentbranch>`: `git merge master`
+9. Merge the updates into your `<developmentbranch>`: `git merge main`

 ### Submitting your solution

 In a terminal where your selfie installation is:

 1. Change directory to the root directory of your selfie installation.
-2. Make sure the master branch of your selfie installation is checked out: `git checkout master`
+2. Make sure the main branch of your selfie installation is checked out: `git checkout main`
-3. Merge the `<developmentbranch>` with your solution into the master branch of your selfie installation: `git merge --squash <developmentbranch>`
+3. Merge the `<developmentbranch>` with your solution into the main branch of your selfie installation: `git merge --squash <developmentbranch>`
 4. Commit the merged changes: `git commit`
-5. Push your updated `master` branch to your `myselfie` repository on GitHub: `git push origin`
+5. Push your updated main branch to your `myselfie` repository on GitHub: `git push origin`

 Note that the option `--squash` in step 3 is important.
 It makes sure that all commits on the `<developmentbranch>` are squashed into one commit which improves readability of your solution.

 Finally, on the web:

-With your solution committed into the master branch of your `myselfie` repository on GibHub in accordance to the above instructions:
+With your solution committed into the main branch of your `myselfie` repository on GibHub in accordance to the above instructions:

 1. Go to your `myselfie` repository on GitHub in a browser and click on the `Latest commit` link.
 2. Copy the link and make sure that the link is in the form `https://github.com/<yourusername>/myselfie/commit/<commithash>`.